Hungry Monster Crochet Trick or Treat Bag

 Third Wave

-Row 1: Join yarn w/a sc into the next st of Row 27 of the Body of Monster, sc in each of the next 31 sts.
+Row 1: Join yarn with a standing sc into the next st of Row 27 of the Body of Monster, sc in each of the next 31 sts.
 Turn.
 (32 sts)

 Rows 2 – 9: Ch 1, skip the first st, sc in each st across to the last st, (skip the last st).
 Turn.
 (16 sts at the end of Row 9)